MicrosoftDocs/power-pages-docs/power-pages-docs/go-live/checklist.md

 ## Tidy up your site

-Users of your site should find it in neat clean.
-This is the time to remove any sample web pages, stock text and hide any other unfinished work.
+Users of your site should find it in neat and clean.
+This is the time to remove any sample webpages or stock text, and hide any other unfinished work.

-Delete or Deactivate any unused pages - just because it's not in the menu doesn't mean it's gone
+Delete or deactivate any unused pages.
+Just because it's not in the menu doesn't mean it's gone.

-Set your browser suffix "Home page - Starter Portal" find the Content Snippet "BrowserSuffix" Find it in Content Snippets area of [Portal Management App](../configure/portal-management-app.md)
+Set your browser suffix "Home page - Starter Portal".
+You can find the content snippet "BrowserSuffix" in the **Content Snippets** area of the [Portal Management app](../configure/portal-management-app.md)

-Set your specific copyright text and add any privacy and others links in the "Footer" web template.
-Find it in web templates area of [Portal Management App](../configure/portal-management-app.md)
+Set your specific copyright text, and add any privacy or other links in the "Footer" web template.
+Find it in the **Web templates** area of the [Portal Management app](../configure/portal-management-app.md).

 Secure any unfinished functionality behind a separate web role.
-Learn more about [Page permissions](../security/page-security.md)
+Learn more about [Page permissions](../security/page-security.md).

 ## Separate dev, test, production

-You want a working area to create and test new features away from live production site.
-While Power Pages offers ability to install more than one site in each Environment, it's almost always impractical to actually accomplish the needed proper separation working in just one Environment.
+You want a working area to create and test new features away from your live production site.
+Although Power Pages lets you install more than one site in each environment, it's almost always impractical to actually accomplish the proper separation you need while working in just one environment.

 ### Development environment

-We encourage you to convert from trial type to production type as soon as possible, so you don't lose time resetting up your site host again.
+We encourage you to convert your site from a trial type to a production type as soon as possible, so you don't lose time setting up your site host again.
 Your site is safely kept inside Dataverse.

-Rename your website record to best represent your project and tell it apart when moving up.
-"Contoso Student Portal" or "Student Site"  but not "Student Dev"
+Rename your website record to best represent your project and distinguish it from others—for example, "Contoso Student Portal" or "Student Site", but not "Student Dev"

 ### Testing environment